 There are two stories connected to the way the streets of Paraty were built.

-The first one says they were made from stones that served as ballast on the ships carrying slaves, who had to unload them and build the roads, as soon as they landed.
+The first one says they were made from stones that served as ballast on the ships carrying slaves, who had to unload them as soon as they landed and build the roads from them.
 Walking on those cobblestones reminds me a little of walking on the set of Steven Spielberg’s “Schindler’s List” in Kraków, where they built a road of Jewish tombstones… And it is also very difficult physically to walk on them – you can’t look around at all the beautiful houses and colourful shops or you break a leg.
 Going to dinner is like hiking a mountain.
-Of course, Sofia Monsalve (Colombian, former actress of Odin Teatret, 7 years in the project), who works with the stilts, dares the Paraty cobblestones on high heels and Antonella (in the photo) – wearing flip-flops.
+Of course, Sofia Monsalve, who works with the stilts, dares the Paraty cobblestones on high heels and Antonella (in the photo) – wearing flip-flops.

 STRESSFUL WORKING CONDITIONS